Andr0id88/Infoskjerm/README.md

 # Get started
 Simple infoscreen by using FEH to loop through images located in a smb share that you can access remotly from a central machine.
+Reason why this was created in the first place was that i liked Tickr's RSS feed and they do not support https RSS feeds, or at least they diden't at the time this was made.

-### Dependancies:
+### Dependencies:

 ##### Python3 dependencies:
-feedparser
+* feedparser
+* pdf2image
-pillow
+* pillow
-requests
+* requests
-pdf2image

 ##### Apt-get installations
-feh
+* feh
-poppler-utils
-scrot
-xscreensaver
-unclutter
-git
+* git
+* poppler-utils
-samba
+* samba
-samba-common-bin
+* samba-common-bin
+* scrot
+* unclutter
+* xscreensaver

 ##### Tickr
 * Download and install tickr for RSS feed